Phudgestuff/kotonash/README.md

 ## What is *Kotonash!*?
 *Kotonash!* is a card game that my friend (Capybara_Emperor) created in a D&D session.
 This is an effort to bring it to life with as a web-game.

+## Where to play
+As the game is currently in development and hosted on railway, you can access the game by using the domain https://kotonash-production.up.railway.app.

 ## How to run
 - Download the zip file and unzip it (or clone the repository)
 - Run the command `npm install` in the terminal